Crespuig/Crespuig/README.md

 - 📫 You can reach me on hectorcrespuig@gmail.com.
-- Ful-stack developer on Indra.
+- Software developer on Indra.

 Connect with me:
 - [LinkedIn](https://www.linkedin.com/in/h%C3%A9ctor-crespo-puig-b22141b9/)